bigskysoftware/htmx/www/content/examples/sortable.md

 In this example we show how to integrate the [Sortable](https://sortablejs.github.io/Sortable/) javascript library with htmx.

-To begin we intialize the `.sortable` class with the `Sortable` javascript library:
+To begin we initialize the `.sortable` class with the `Sortable` javascript library:

 ```js
 htmx.onLoad(function(content) {